Melissa J. Nelson

 • For archives, libraries, universities, and more.
 Topics include Black archival practice, Reparative Description, Cultural Humility, and confronting Anti-Black racism.

-• Engaging and interactive sessions designed to introduce and deepen understanding of critical archival practices.
-Participants gain hands-on strategies, collaborative tools, and renewed perspectives on ethical memory work.
+• Engaging and interactive sessions designed to introduce and deepen understandings of critical archival practices.
+Participants gain hands-on strategies, collaborative tools, and real-world scenarios for more ethical archival work.

 • Melissa delivers thought-provoking presentations on topics ranging from cultural humility to the dynamics of power and race in archival settings.
-Each talk sparks meaningful dialogue and encourages audiences to embrace a liberatory praxis in their work.
+Each talk sparks meaningful dialogue and encourages audiences to embrace more collaborative, inclusive, and liberatory approaches to their work.

 LEARN MORE